Opening a BDO savings account is as easy as buying a new phone.

 A vital tool to teach financial literacy to youngsters 12 years old and below, the BDO Junior Savers is every responsible parent’s dream come true.

-By giving your kids their own savings accounts at an early age, you’re instilling in them the value of saving money and handling it well.
+By giving your kids their savings accounts early, you’re instilling in them the value of saving money and handling it well.

 - Passbook for kids below 12 years old.

-- ATM/BDO EMV Debit Card available to children aged 7 to 12 years old upon request.
+- ATM/BDO EMV Debit Card available to children aged 7 to 12 upon request.

 - Transfer money from an existing BDO account to the child’s Junior Savers via online banking or Easy Saver.

-- Minimum MADB (Monthly Average Daily Balance) Requirement: Php 100
+- Minimum MADB (Monthly Average Daily Balance) Requirement: ₱100

 - Minimum Initial Deposit: USD 200